 The City of Dawson Creek hosted a workshop titled “Sustainable Planning and Development for Small Communities”, a program developed by Canada Mortgage & Housing Corporation to help small communities.
 Held in December 2006, the workshop was attended by municipalities from throughout the Peace River region.
 The workshop provided a timely opportunity to introduce the Water Balance Model to the City of Dawson Creek and others in the region.

-A pre-conference workshop on the Water Balance Model attracted an audience of over 90 in Cochrane, Alberta in October 2006.
+Bert van Duin reported that a pre-conference workshop on the Water Balance Model attracted an audience of over 90 in Cochrane, Alberta.
 Municipal representatives from communities throughout Alberta attended.
 The workshop was held in conjunction with Innovations in Urban Development, a conference on Low Impact Development hosted by the Town of Cochrane.
-The workshop was organized by the Alberta Low Impact Development Partnership as part of its outreach and continuing education program.
-The workshop program was developed and delivered in collaboration with British Columbia’s Water Balance Model Partnership

 To sustain the early success of the Water Balance Model, and in response to ‘needs and wants' identified through discussions with the Alberta Low Impact Development Partnership (ALIDP) and others, the British Columbia Inter-Governmental Partnership (IGP) has taken the first steps along a pathway that will materially expand the capabilities of the web-accessible Water Balance Model: This has involved an evaluation of how to most effectively enhance the hydrology engine; and has led to the decision to merge the Water Balance Model with QUALHYMO.